Register Trademark Sign: Everything You Need to Know

 - Microsoft applications: On Microsoft applications, such as Word and Excel, you can press Ctrl + Alt + T to insert a ™ symbol and Ctrl + Alt + R to insert a ® symbol.
 You can also type, lowercase or uppercase, “(TM)” or “(R)” — the application will automatically convert this to ™ and ®, respectively.

 If you need help with register trademark signs, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.